AnymouseProphet/anymouse/anymouse.md

 of `canonical`, `printshop`, `grayscale`, `reduced`, or `sans` depending upon the option passed to the package with the `edition` key.

+`\textedition{}`
+&nbsp;&nbsp;&nbsp;&nbsp; No arguments.
+Produced a text string identifying the edition in a typesetting form that can be put on the title page etc.

 `\ampcolor{}`
 &nbsp;&nbsp;&nbsp;&nbsp; No arguments.
 Produces a text string `yes` *unless* the argument `edition=grayscale` or `edition=sans` was passed as a package option.

 `\setttsize{\small}`
 &nbsp;&nbsp;&nbsp;&nbsp; Reduces the size of the monospace font, which I find to be a little too big compared to the Serif font.
+This will likely go away.

 Other commands are made available as a result of loaded packages.